ahmedfadhil/featureAnnotationforPraat/README.md

 ## Software
 ###################

--  "praat-ext-feature" is a self executable package.
+-  "praat-ft-annot" is a self executable package.
 You can download the whole package and install it in your computer.
 It can either replace or co-exist with your current version of Praat.
 -  This extension of Praat has been done on Praat v6.0.11
 -  Extended Praat is backward compatible with older versions of Praat and keep all functionalities included until version v6.0.11